Abbott and Costello Meet Dr. Jekyll and Mr. Hyde: Plot

 A series of horrific murders has terrorized Victorian London and baffled police.

 While returning home from a pub, newspaper reporter Bruce Adams finds one murder victim, a prominent doctor.
 The next day, two American policemen, Slim and Tubby, who are studying London police methods, respond to brawl at a women's suffrage rally in Hyde Park.
 Reporter Adams, young suffragette Vicky Edwards, Slim, and Tubby are all caught up in the fray and wind up in jail.
 Vicky's guardian, Dr. Henry Jekyll, bails Vicky and Adams out, while Tubby and Slim are kicked off the police force.
 Unknown to anyone, Dr. Jekyll has developed a serum which transforms him into Mr. Hyde—the "monster" who is responsible for the recent murders.
 Dr. Jekyll is secretly in love with Vicky, and is angered by the mutual attraction between Vicky and Bruce.
 He injects himself to transform once again into Hyde with the intent of murdering Bruce.

 Meanwhile, Tubby and Slim realize that if they capture the monster they will be reinstated on the police force.
 Walking down a street at night, Tubby spots Hyde and the boys trail him into the music hall where Vicky is performing and Adams is visiting.
 A chase ensues, and Tubby manages to trap Hyde inside a cell in a wax museum.
 But before Tubby can bring the police inspector, Adams and Slim to the scene, the monster has reverted to the respected Dr. Jekyll.
 Tubby is once again rebuked by the police inspector, but the "good" doctor asks Slim and Tubby to escort him to his home.
 While Slim and Tubby snoop around Jekyll's home, Tubby drinks a potion which transforms him into a large mouse.
 Slim and Tubby bring this extraordinary news to the inspector, but the inspector refuses to believe them.

-Vicky announces to Jekyll her intent to marry Adams, but Jekyll does not share her enthusiasm and transforms into Hyde right and attacks her.
+Vicky announces to Jekyll her intent to marry Adams, but Jekyll does not share her enthusiasm and transforms into Hyde (without an injection) and attacks her.
 Adams, Slim and Tubby save her in the nick of time, but Hyde escapes.
 During the struggle, Jekyll's serum needle falls into a couch cushion, which Tubby accidentally falls onto, transforming him into a Hyde-like monster.
 Another madcap chase ensues, this time with Adams chasing Jekyll's monster and Slim pursuing Tubby's monster, who they each believe is Jekyll.
 Reports of the monster seemingly being in multiple places at once frustrate and confuse the London police.

 Adams' chase ends up back at Jekyll's home, where Hyde falls to his death from an upstairs window, then transforms back into his true identity.
 Meanwhile, Slim brings Tubby, who is still in monster form, to the inspector's office.
 Tubby bites the inspector and four officers, then reverts to his true self.
 Before Slim and Tubby can be reprimanded, the inspector and the officers transform into monsters.
 Slim and Tubby dash through a wall and out of police headquarters to escape.